kulbhushanchand/kulbhushanchand.github.io-v2/_pages/faqs/website-tools.md

 classes: wide
 ---

-I've started my website project in Aug-2018.
-It is open-source and availabel on my GitHub public repository.
+The source code of my website is open-source and is available on my GitHub public repository.
 A variety of tools and software are used to build this website.
 Full list of tools and other information is available on [**Personal website project page**](/projects/personal-website)